verrazzano/docs/content/en/docs/setup/install/customize-installation.md

 ---
-title: "Modify Verrazzano Installation"
+title: "Modify Verrazzano Installations"
-description: "How to modify a Verrazzano Installation"
+description: "How to modify a Verrazzano installation"
 weight: 3
 draft: false
 ---

-The following instructions show you how to modify Verrazzano to add customizations to your installation.
+This document shows how you can modify Verrazzano to add customizations to your installation.

-## Verrazzano resource
+## Verrazzano custom resource

-The Verrazzano resource controls the installation of Verrazzano on a cluster.
+The Verrazzano custom resource controls the installation of Verrazzano in a cluster.
-The lifecycle of this custom resource controls the lifecycle of Verrazzano.
+The life cycle of this custom resource controls the life cycle of Verrazzano.
-You are able to apply customizations to Verrazzano by modifying the spec of this resource.
+You can apply customizations to Verrazzano by modifying the specification of this resource.
-The following is an example of a Verrazzano resource without extra configurations.
+The following is an example of a Verrazzano custom resource without extra configurations.

 {{< clipboard >}}
 <div class="highlight">